JoelSkimoreMartin/Clearent/README.md

    * Web api

 ## Requirements
+> Here is the Clearent code challenge.
+You don’t need to write a user interface, just create unit tests using your favorite testing framework (xUnit, JUnit, NUnit, etc.).
+The tests running is all that is needed to “prove” the example.
+While this solution can be solved very simply, your ability to use and explain your use of SOLID programming principles is the real test.
+>
+> There are two requirements to be considered:
+> * You MUST use a testing framework (xUnit, JUnit, NUnit, etc.)
+> * Please post your answer on http://github.com
+>
 > ### Write a program program that calculates Credit Card interest for a Person.
 >
 > Visa gets 10%